GenomicDataInfrastructure/oneplusmg-framework/pages/sequencing-guidelines.md

 ---
-title: Sequencing Guidelines
+title: Data Quality & Inclusion
-description: Introduction to sequencing guidelines
+description: Introduction to data quality & inclusion
 ---

 Guidelines and best practices for sequencing and data generation with a focus on ensuring data quality.